DinMo

 Categories of CDP

-Disclaimer: Even if it's not Census, we recommend using a Composable CDP if you want to overcome the limitations of traditional CDPs:
+Disclaimer: Even if it's not Fivetran, we recommend using a Composable CDP if you want to overcome the limitations of traditional CDPs:

 • More expensive: Non-composable solutions are more expensive in two ways.
 First, you pay for everything, whether you use it or not.
 Second, it’s so hard to change your solution that they can keep raising prices without losing customers.